ndrwhr/is/README.md

     };

     is.add('Lumberjacks', function(obj){
-        return obj.dressesInWomensClothing && obj.hangsAroundInBars;
+        // return true if obj is a lumberjack, otherwise false. return obj.dressesInWomensClothing && obj.hangsAroundInBars;
     });

-    is(larry, 'Lumberjack') // returns true
+    is(larry, 'Lumberjack'); // returns true

 And if for some reason you want to remove an added type at a later time:

     is.remove('Lumberjack');

-    is(larry) // return 'object'
+    is(larry); // return 'object'